jaredly/j3/Roadmap.md

 - [x] add start/end to sel type
 - [x] render end cursor (prelim)
 - [x] populate sel/end on drag
-- [ ] actually do a meaningful render of the selection.
+- [x] actually do a meaningful render of the selection.
-  - [ ] should I like do a fake overlay as well?
-Or let the individual thing render? hmmm.
-Rich text isn't going to like that.
-    Unlesssssss I kinda ditch lexical, and do my very own rich text?
+- [ ] support subselecting in an atom
+- [ ] getKeyUpdate should replace selected text
+- [ ] COPYYY and PASTEEE
+  - so I'll need to generate new idx's for the pasted things
+  - unlessss I'm doing a cut?
+In which case, we could retain them. but it might not be worth it to mess with that.
+- [ ] tannots are selecting weird...
+  honestly now that I have full control over things, maybe tannot shouldn't be this weird pseudo node. it could just be a normal node, right?
+  I think that would be better.
+  - so, changing tannots, will mean that my nodeToExpr will need to be different. but I'm fine with that.
+- [ ] shift-arrow-keys

   - [ ]
 - [x] ok now selections need boundariessss

-- [ ] um, I need some tests for selections.
+- [x] um, I need some tests for selections.
 How do I do it.

+- [ ] and thennn let's bring `hash` node type into the mix, and autocomplete.